Diane Holland: Death

 Holland lived quietly in the village of Godstone, Surrey, where she died at home on 24 January 2009 at the age of 78 after contracting bronchial pneumonia.
 She never married or had children, and while a private person, her obituaries frequently note her being "extremely kind-hearted" and her "very dry sense of humour".
 Holland's agent stated that she was "a real trouper", "a joy to look after", and "extremely hard-working".
 The news of her death was not made public until more than three weeks later.
-She was survived by her younger sister, Gilda Neeltje Perry, a former dancer, actress and theatre manager.
+She was survived by her younger sister, Gillian (Gilda) Perry, a former dancer, actress and theatre manager.